-Online programs like MasterClass and the many MasterClass alternatives have given creative professionals access to knowledge to advance their skills – something that previous generations of professionals couldn’t even dream of doing.
+Discover the many MasterClass alternatives that have given creative professionals access to knowledge to advance their skills.

 From creative philosophies and business practices to software tutorials and technique guides, there are numerous online courses and instructional platforms for professionals looking to upgrade their skills within a particular creative field.

 MasterClass is one of the best-known platforms.
 But is it the only one that’s available?
 Far from it.
 There are good reasons why professionals may look for a MasterClass alternative, free or paid.
 So let’s do a brief MasterClass review and look at some of the top alternatives that offer online courses for creatives.

 MasterClass targets creatives and is well recognized for its branding and its instructors ― celebrity professionals who are leaders in their respective fields and at the pinnacle of their careers.